mahek-p41/cynergi/README.md

       2. Also note for use with Intellij the JDK's that get installed via SDK Man are placed in the *$HOME/.sdkman/candidates/java/* directory.
 To help with finding that you can from a bash terminal issue `which java` and note the overall directory structure SDK Man uses.
-   3. To test out the installation run `java -version` which should print out
+   3. To test out the installation run `java -version` which should print out something along the lines of
       ```
       openjdk version "1.8.0_192"
       OpenJDK Runtime Environment (Zulu 8.33.0.1-win64) (build 1.8.0_192-b01)